Brown County Vehicle Impound Guide

 How to Find Your Vehicle

-• Reference your case number: When you call, have your case number ready.
-This will help them quickly locate the information about your vehicle's impound location.
+• Reference your booking number: Providing your booking number can help them quickly locate the relevant information.

 What You Need to Retrieve Your Vehicle